ProvableHQ/leo/errors/README.md

 The errors for the `leo-imports` crate.
 Its error codes will range from 4_000-4_999 and be prefixed with the characters `IMP`.

-### Input

-The errors for the `leo-input` crate.
-For right now, they have an exit code of 1, as they aren't ported.
-The reason they aren't ported is due to a desire for 0 deps in case this crate moves to SnarkVM.

 ### Package

 The errors for the `leo-package` crate.
 Its error codes will range from 5_000-5_999 and be prefixed with the characters `PAK`.